-Prerequisite: SPAN 302 or consent of instructor Explores the history of the Spanish-speaking regions of Latin America, from pre-Columbian civilizations to the Spanish conquest to the present.
+Prerequisite: SPAN 301 or 302 or consent of the

+Explores the history of the Spanish-speaking regions of Latin America, from pre-Columbian civilizations to the Spanish conquest to the present.
 Major geographical, political, religious and literary aspects of Latin American culture will be discussed.
 Oral presentations will be required.